Best Water Activities in Bellevue: Bellevue, WA Water Activities & Recreation Guide

 Newcastle Park offers visitors three picnic areas, which can be reserved.
 The first shelter has a capacity of up to 150 people and includes eight tables, two barbeque grills and a large grassy area for games.
 The second shelter holds up to 75 people, with six tables.
 It is shaded and offers close proximity to the swimming area and the children's play equipment.

 The smallest of the three shelters hold about 25 people maximum.
 It has two tables and is very open and airy.
 No electricity is available at any of the locations, so it's important to plan accordingly.

 The park is open year-round from dawn to dusk.
 Parking is limited, so carpooling is encouraged when possible.

 Enjoy Water Fun in Bellevue Today

 Bellevue is a beautiful city saturated with fun water recreation and other great outdoor activities for all who live here.
-If you love the water and are captivated by the charm of the Pacific Northwest, Bellevue is a perfect place for you to call home.
-Contact South Bellevue Partners of Windermere Real Estate with Seattle Real Estate Central at (425) 643-5500 today to learn more about what this area has to offer and to learn more about available waterfront properties.
+If you love the water and are captivated by the charm of the Pacific Northwest, Bellevue is a perfect place for you to find your perfect waterfront property to call home.